surgiie/transformer/README.md

 $transformer = new DataTransformer($input, $transformers);
 $transformer->transform();
 ```

-Note: This package uses Laravel's `blank` helper to determine blank/empty values.
-If you have more complex logic for breaking out of rules, you can use a closure or a `\Surgiie\Transformer\Contracts\Transformable` class and call the 2nd argument exit callback.
+**Note:** This uses Laravel's `blank()` helper to determine empty values.
+For complex conditional logic, use a Closure or `\Surgiie\Transformer\Contracts\Transformable` class with the exit callback.

 ## Closures and Transformable Classes

-You can use closures to transform your values:
+Use closures for custom transformation logic:

 ```php